 Although there is no known cure for myasthenia gravis, a variety of treatment options can help relieve symptoms:

-- Medications: Cholinesterase inhibitors may be used to enhance communication between nerves and muscles, and corticosteroids or immunosuppressants may be used to limit the activity of your immune system.
+- Medications: Cholinesterase inhibitors, such as pyridostigmine (Mestinon) may be used to reduce symptoms by facilitating the activity of acetylcholine at the neuromuscular junction.
+Corticosteroids or immunosuppressants may be used to reduce the activity of your immune system.
+Some examples of immunosuppressants include:

 Request an Appointment with a Myasthenia Gravis Specialist